 A mild hybrid system has a relatively small electric system.
 It recovers power from braking, but the hybrid motors and batteries may not be capable of powering the car alone.
 An early BMW system merely charged the normal 12v battery to reduce the load of the alternator.
 The first generation Honda Insights had "Integrated Motor Assist" a 13 hp electric motor sandwiched between the 67 hp ICE and the transmission.
 This allowed regenerative braking and gave a bit of extra power to the ICE--but the engine had to be running if the IMA was running.
 Honda continued using IMA with bigger electric motors until fairly recently.
 There isn't a clear line between mild and full hybrid.

 A plug in hybrid has more batteries than a full hybrid with the ability to run some substantial distance on battery alone.
 It is intended to be plugged in and run off that charge for most trips, but with the ability to use gasoline for longer trips.
 This may be similar to a full hybrid with bigger batteries, or closer to a full electric, with a relatively small ICE that only charges the battery with no connection to the wheels.
+To get any useful range the battery has to be many times larger than a full hybrid, especially since batteries last longer if kept primarily between 20 and 80% charge.

 No comments: